Ever notice that your stock levels don’t match your records?

 Before starting a periodic inventory, take time to train your retail staff on how to do it.
-Everyone on your team should understand how to use a barcode scanner and your POS system to count inventory and log results.
+Everyone on your team should understand how to use a bar code scanner and your POS system to count inventory and log results.

 Also spend some time explaining common challenges they’ll run into.
-What happens if an item is missing a tag, is faulty, or is incorrectly labelled?
+What happens if an item is missing a tag, is faulty, or is incorrectly labeled?
 Share the answer and the process you’ve implemented for each scenario so staff know what to do if they find themselves in that situation.

 Create a list of included and excluded items